davebenson/doom4-walkthrough/README.md

 Once you go down (irreversibly) into the arena, this fight is dominated by 6 Pinkies and 2+ Hell Knights and a Cacodaemon.

-There's a Mega Health right after the Checkpoint for this, so it's quite a good place to start with Rich and Richer with Gauss Cannon / Siege Mode.
+There's a Mega Health right after the CHECKPOINT for this, so it's quite a good place to start with Rich and Richer with Gauss Cannon / Siege Mode.

 There's a Quad-Damage Powerup here as well.